Skip to content

 is_between_but_not_on(start, end) πŸ”—

-Return a boolean series which is True for each date in this series which is strictly between (i.e. not equal to) the corresponding dates in start and end.
+Return a boolean series which is True for each date in this series which is strictly between (i.e. not equal to) the corresponding dates in start and end, and False otherwise.

 is_on_or_between(start, end) πŸ”—

-Return a boolean series which is True for each date in this series which is between or the same as the corresponding dates in start and end.
+Return a boolean series which is True for each date in this series which is between or the same as the corresponding dates in start and end, and False otherwise.

 is_during(interval) πŸ”—